awsdocs/aws-xray-developer-guide/doc-source/xray-api-segmentdocuments.md

 X\-Ray provides a **JSON schema** for segment documents\.
 You can download the schema here: [xray\-segmentdocument\-schema\-v1\.0\.0](samples/xray-segmentdocument-schema-v1.0.0.zip)\.
 The fields and objects listed in the schema are described in more detail in the following sections\.

 A subset of segment fields are indexed by X\-Ray for use with filter expressions\.
 For example, if you set the `user` field on a segment to a unique identifier, you can search for segments associated with specific users in the X\-Ray console or by using the `GetTraceSummaries` API\.
-For more information, see [Using filter expressions to search for traces in the console](xray-console-filters.md)\.
+For more information, see [Using filter expressions](xray-console-filters.md)\.

 When you instrument your application with the X\-Ray SDK, the SDK generates segment documents for you\.
 Instead of sending segment documents directly to X\-Ray, the SDK transmits them over a local UDP port to the [X\-Ray daemon](xray-daemon.md)\.
 For more information, see [Sending segment documents to the X\-Ray daemon](xray-api-sendingdata.md#xray-api-daemon)\.